 And yes, you can move your audience even if your topic is “boring.”
-Use humor, use stories, use frustration.
+Use humor, stories, or frustration.
 Everything we do as people creates mini stories — you can use those for content, even for technical topics like law, medicine, manufacturing, or accounting.

 This is one of the core beliefs of a professional content marketer:

 Among your clients and employers, you may find that founders and CEOs can have a tough time with this.
-They often assume their business is riveting.
+They often assume their businesses are riveting.
 It’s your job to help them see that the audience doesn’t have the same passion for the business that they do.

 If your content isn’t successful, if it isn’t gaining attention — it might not be good enough.
-You may need to put in more work — find better angles, craft better headlines, and find the right tone and voice for this audience.
+You may need to put in more work — find better angles, craft better headlines, and find the right tone and voice for that particular audience.

 The biggest problem I see with content is cookie-cutter, paint-by-numbers stuff.